 The rapid growth of cloud computing over the last few years doesn’t show signs of slowing.
 In fact, cloud adoption accelerated in 2020, fueled by the pandemic and a shift to remote work.
-A survey by Snow Software shows that 82% of respondents ramped up their use of cloud services in 2020, with 60% saying their use of off-premises technologies has continued to grow.
 Organizations of all sizes are striving to move their operations to the cloud, motivated by a set of significant advantages cloud technologies provide to businesses.
 Cloud migration is also often a part of the digital transformation journey for many companies.
 According to Gartner, 51 percent of enterprise IT spending will shift to the cloud by 2025.

 Top reasons for cloud migration

 Before we dive deep into the technical implementation, let’s find out why most companies migrate to the cloud.

 Migrating to the cloud helps you lower your capital and operational expenditures.
 When using cloud services, you don’t need to purchase costly server equipment and spend money on its maintenance, electricity, or HVAC.
 In addition, your system administrators and DevOps specialists don’t need to maintain or back up hardware and software, which reduces operational costs as well.

 Most cloud hosting providers offer a pay-as-you-go business model, so your monthly expenses will depend on the resources you actually use.

 SherWeb compared the cost of hosting an app on-premises and in the cloud.
 For the same configuration, the price of hosting on-premises was $1,476.31 a month, while the cost of hosting in the cloud was just $313.90 monthly.

 TymeBank, the first digital bank in South Africa, moved 85% of their infrastructure from data centers to the AWS Cloud.
 Thanks to this solution, the company managed to reduce its infrastructure costs by 47%.